 III.13.6.1.1.2.
 Requirement that Offers Reflect Accurate Generating Capacity Resource Operating Characteristics.

 For each day, Day-Ahead Energy Market and Real-Time Energy Market offers for the listed portion of a resource must reflect the then-known unit-specific operating characteristics (taking into account, among other things, the physical design characteristics of the unit) consistent with Good Utility Practice.
 Resources must re-declare to the ISO any changes to the offer parameters that occur in real time to reflect the known capability of the resource.
-A resource failing to comply with this requirement shall be subject to economic penalties described in Appendix B
+A resource failing to comply with this requirement shall be subject to potential referral under Section III.A.19.

 III.13.6.1.1.3.
 [Reserved.]